-White women in Georgia consistently have lower incidence and mortality rates of cervical cancer than black women in Georgia, regardless of geography.
+White women in Georgia have a consistently lower incidence and mortality rates of cervical cancer than black women in Georgia, regardless of geography.
 The greatest disparities in incidence rates between black and white women seem to occur in suburban (metroadjacent) counties.

-In the state of Georgia, black women have a 27 percent higher incidence rate of cervical cancer than white women.
-Black women have anywhere from a 10 percent higher to twice the incidence rate for white women in the various metro counties.
-In metro-adjacent counties, the incidence rate is doubled, and in rural counties it is 37 percent higher.
+In Georgia, black women have a 21 percent higher incidence rate of cervical cancer than white women.
+Black women in the smallest metro areas have the same cervical cancer incidence rate as white women in those areas, however in metro-adjacent counties, their incidence rate is almost 60 percent higher, and in rural counties it is 42 percent higher.

-In the state of Georgia, black women have double the mortality rate from cervical cancer that white women have.
-The mortality rates for black women in the different metro counties range from 74 percent higher to almost three times as high as those for white women.
-In rural counties, black women had a mortality rate almost 2.5 times as the rate for white women.
+In Georgia, black women have almost double the mortality rate from cervical cancer that white women have.
+The mortality rates for black women in the different metro counties range from 55 percent higher to almost three times as high as those for white women.
+In rural counties, black women had a mortality rate about double the rate for white women.
 No rates were calculated for women in metro-adjacent counties due to having fewer than 15 deaths in five years.
 The incidence rate for white women in metropolitan counties of one million-plus residents was significantly lower than that for all white women in Georgia.
 None of the other incidence or mortality rates for the various metropolitan classifications were significantly different from the statewide incidence or mortality rates for either race.